blokks/legacy-docs/src/content/customize-your-embed/font-properties.md

 url = "https://developer.mozilla.org/en-US/docs/Web/CSS/font"
 +++

-After you've [added your fonts]({{< relref "add-own-fonts.md" >}}), you may have noticed that by changing `--blokks-default-font` some properties, for example `font-size`, need some adjusting.
+After you've [added your fonts]({{< relref "add-own-fonts.md" >}}), you may have noticed that after changing `--blokks-default-font`, some properties, for example `font-size`, need adjusting.

 ## Font scaling
 Blokks uses `em` units to define its font sizes.
-This means that all sizes are relative to its parent element, which is in our case the embed root.
+This means that all sizes are relative to its parent element, which in our case is the embed root.
 So, to change all `font-sizes` at once you can simply set the `--blokks-font-scale` variable:

 ```css
 :root {